FAQs – I thought it might be helpful to put together answers to some common questions to help you, so here goes!

 Q: How long does it take for us to get our images?

-A: I aim to get as much right with the images in camera while I am capturing your day which means that it normally takes me no more than a week to review, edit and have your online gallery.
+A: I aim to get as much right with the images in camera while I am capturing your day which means that it normally takes me no more than 1-2 weeks to review, edit and have your online gallery.
 I’ll email you the link and password so you can have access if you’re on honeymoon or know they’ll be waiting for you when you’re home.
-Your DVDs and complimentary thank you post cards are posted out just after this.
+Your USB and complimentary thank you post cards are posted out just after this.